 The Group's liquidity position is likely to remain adequate despite the large ongoing debt-funded expansion.
-The same would be supported by the expected steady cash accruals in forthcoming years, cash buffer held and project debt to be availed for part funding the capital expenditure, given the strong financial flexibility it enjoys with the banks.
-There is no scheduled debt repayment in FY2025, but it has a debt repayment obligation of Rs.10.4 crore in FY2026.
+The same would be supported by the expected steady cash accruals in the forthcoming years, cash buffer held and project debt to be availed for part funding the capital expenditure, given the strong financial flexibility it enjoys with the banks.
+There is no scheduled debt repayment in FY2025, but it has debt repayment obligation of ~Rs.
+12 crore in FY2026 (including estimated repayment obligation for the new term loan for increase in scope).
 The Group had free cash reserves of ~Rs.
 72 crore as on March 31, 2024 and a cushion in fund-based working capital limits averaging ~Rs.
-148 crore on combined sanctioned lines (KGL and KCL) during the last six months ending in April 2024.
+95 crore on combined sanctioned lines (KGL and KCL) during the last seven months ending in October 2024.
 Further, it is required to maintain one quarter's principal and interest amount due in the Debt Service Reserve Account (DSRA) under KAPL.
-DSRA is required to be opened before one quarter of commencement of scheduled repayments of term loan (i.e., towards the middle of FY2026).
+DSRA is required to be opened after completion of one year from DCCO of both units (i.e., towards the end of FY2027).